react-navigation/react-navigation.github.io/versioned_docs/version-5.x/troubleshooting.md

 ## I'm getting an error "null is not an object (evaluating 'RNGestureHandlerModule.default.Direction')"

-This and some similar errors might occur if you didn't link the [`react-native-gesture-handler`](https://github.com/software-mansion/react-native-gesture-handler) library.
+This and some similar errors might occur if you have a bare React Native project and the library [`react-native-gesture-handler`](https://github.com/software-mansion/react-native-gesture-handler) library isn't linked.

 Linking is automatic from React Native 0.60, so if you have linked the library manually, first unlink it: